Should I Send My Child To Therapy

 There are many times when it’s important to seek help for a loved one.
 If your child is showing any of the signs and symptoms of depression, stress, or anxiety, it may be time to invest in adolescent therapy and to see a professional and licensed therapist near you wherever you may live.

 It’s not uncommon for children, adolescents and teens to need a little additional help through psychotherapy.
-Be aware and consider psychotherapy when you begin to see these common signs below.
+Be aware and consider psychotherapy when you begin to see these common signs below which can often indicate trauma or an underlying depression or anxiety.

 Signs That Your Child May Need Support